vmpyre/discord-crypto-price-bot/README.md

 ## Usage

-1. Modify the source file **discord_crypto_price_bot.py** to add your Discord Bot Token (line 6 of the code) and the Crypto Ticker for which you want to pull the price (line 25 of the code).
+1. Modify the source file **discord_crypto_price_bot.py** in the /src directory to add your Discord Bot Token (line 6 of the code) and the Crypto Ticker for which you want to pull the price (line 25 of the code).

 ```python
 Line 5:    # ADD DISCORD BOT TOKEN HERE